danielfoehrKn/kubeswitch/docs/stores/gke/gke.md

 ## Search for GKE Clusters

-Kubeconfig contexts names are fuzzy-searchable using the following semantics.
+Kubeconfig context names are fuzzy-searchable using the following semantics.

 In General:
 - `gke_<account-name>-<region/zone>-<cluster-name>/gke_<cluster-name>`